hazelcast/hazelcast/site/docs/how-tos/grpc.md

 <!--END_DOCUSAURUS_CODE_TABS-->

 The Hazelcast Jet cluster must also have this module on the classpath.
-It is in the `opt` directory of the distribution package so you can just move it to the `lib` directory and restart the cluster.
+Make sure it is present in the `lib` directory, if not add it there and restart the cluster.

 ## Unary RPC